SCAR REVISION

 You can book a consultation to discuss your suitability for this procedure by phoning us on 0420 488 105 or by emailing info@dralihussain.com.au.
 Alternatively, you can fill out the contact form on our home page and we will phone you back to organise a suitable appointment time.

-Disclaimer: All surgical procedures carry risks.
+Disclaimer: All procedures carry risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.